QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 - mobile application testing by proxying a device through your machine and Zap
 - and many more.

-You can also explore the many options within Zap which we will do in future posts.
+You can also explore the many other tools within Zap which we will do in future posts.